Pawventures

 ATELIER Playa Mujeres, Mexico

 ATELIER Playa Mujeres is consistently cited as the best dog-friendly all-inclusive in Mexico, and our research supports that reputation.
-Located on Playa Mujeres, a protected strip of coastline north of Cancun, the property operates a formal pet program under the name “Petite Palace.”
+Located on Playa Mujeres, a protected strip of coastline north of Cancun, the property operates a formal pet program under the name “Pet-It.”

 What’s Included in the Pet Program:

-- Pet welcome kit: ATELIER-branded collar, food and water bowls, treats, waste bags
+• Pet welcome kit: ATELIER-branded accessories, food and water bowls, treats, waste bags, and toys

-- Dedicated pet walking path along the beachfront
+• Dedicated pet walking path along the beachfront and a Pet Patio for outdoor play

 Dog Requirements: